alicec123/python_webscraper/README.md

 ## Customization

-Feel free to customize the script to meet your specific needs.
-Possible improvements include adding error handling, adjusting the time delay, or enhancing the user interface.
+Possible improvements include appending requests to the same CSV file, adding better error handling, adjusting the time delay, and enhancing the user interface.